pulibrary/princeton_ansible/roles/pul_nomad/README.md

 1. **DNS Token (global)**: Consul's [DNS service](https://developer.hashicorp.com/consul/docs/discover/dns) uses this token to get service information from the cluster.
 If this is wrong or unset, `dig @127.0.0.1 -p 8600 consul.service.consul ANY` will return no answers.
 1. **Agent Token (local)**: Consul's agent (the process run via `sudo service consul start`, uses this to communicate with the rest of the cluster and synchronize services.
 This uses a "[node identity](https://developer.hashicorp.com/consul/docs/secure/acl/role#node-identities)" token, which has a default policy.
-1. **Nomad Server Token (global)**: Allows Nomad's server installs to mesh, manage ACLs, and update Consul services.
+1. **Nomad Server Token (global)**: Nomad's server uses this token to talk to Consul to learn about each other's existence, manage ACLs, and update Consul services.
 Every Nomad Server VM has this configured.
 Defined in [nomad/configure_server.yml](tasks/nomad/configure_server.yml)
-1. **Nomad Client Token (global)**: Allows Nomad's client installs to update Consul services as they're deployed into Nomad.
+1. **Nomad Client Token (global)**: Nomad's client uses this token to update Consul services as they're deployed into Nomad.
 Every Nomad Client VM install has this configured.
 Defined in [nomad/configure_client.yml](tasks/nomad/configure_client.yml)

 ### Nomad Tokens